The perfect summertime dish is this a warm potato and green bean salad tossed in a whole grain mustard vinaigrette. MORE, PLEASE.

 A large picnic table full of party food and treats was decorated with a fluttering birthday pennant and studded with icy buckets of white wine and cold beer for the adults, juice boxes for the kids.
 Burger smoke wafted up from the grill.

-The potato salad was inspired by this New York Times recipe, my friend who had made it told me.
+The potato and green bean salad was inspired by this New York Times recipe, my friend who had made it told me.
 We’d both seen it featured that week in the NYT Cooking e-newsletter, but whereas I had merely clipped the recipe for some date in the future when I didn’t feel like I was drowning in diapers, she had brought an adapted version to the party.

 I’m not ashamed to say that I went back for thirds; this potato salad was so good.

 After eating my weight in it, I dragged both kids to the grocery store the next day and proceeded to make some version of this salad every week for the rest of the summer.